 But I want to stop.
 If I could snap my fingers and be cured, I would.
 My poor family has dealt with plenty of pain and turmoil because of me.
 Many days when it feels impossible to carry on, I think of them and force myself to just keep trekking on.

 Fighting with myself mentally, physically, and emotionally every day is exhausting.
-Imagine fighting off an angry tiger or an armed man.
+Imagine fighting off an angry tiger.
 Now add in someone hissing all of your flaws in your ear and being covered by leeches sucking out your energy.
 Then put all of that inside of your head and try to function in normal life.
 Often, it seems impossible.